Franklin, Michigan

-Franklin is a village in Southfield Township, Oakland County in the U.S. state of Michigan.
-The population was 3,150 at the 2010 census.
+Franklin is a village in Oakland County in the U.S. state of Michigan.
+A northern suburb of Detroit, Franklin is located within Southfield Township, roughly 20 mi northwest of downtown Detroit.
+As of the 2020 census, the village had a population of 3,139.

 The community is known for large, estate-style homes.
-The downtown was designated as an historic district, the first in Michigan, and listed on the National Register of Historic Places in 1969.
+The downtown was designated as a historic district, the first in Michigan, and listed on the National Register of Historic Places in 1969.
 The Franklin Cider Mill is a visitor attraction.